 Azure Virtual Desktop supports all current versions of Windows, including Windows 10 Enterprise (single session), EVD (multi-session) and Server 2012/2016/2019.

 Windows 365 cloud PCs only support Windows 10 Enterprise (single session) since they are dedicated, non-multi-user desktops.

 Azure Virtual Desktop can leverage all image types.
 These include Azure Marketplace images, custom images, and shared image gallery images.
 Session host VMs can be created from these images and be kept up to date by updating the image and then re-imaging session hosts to the latest version.
 Images can be stored in one or more Azure regions for geographic distribution and resilience.
 Images can use any supported operating system and be both Gen1 and Gen2 VM hardware.
 There is no limit on the number of Azure images that can be used in an AVD environment.

-Enterprise cloud PC images support Microsoft-provided Windows 10 Enterprise OS or custom images stored in a customer’s subscription.
+Enterprise Windows 365 Cloud PC images support Microsoft-provided Windows 10 Enterprise OS or custom images stored in a customer’s subscription.
 These images must be Gen1 VM hardware.
 There is a limit of 20 custom images per Azure AD tenant.

-Business cloud PCs don’t support custom images and must be deployed from Microsoft provided Windows 10 Enterprise OS.
+Business Windows 365 Cloud PCs don’t support custom images and must be deployed from Microsoft provided Windows 10 Enterprise OS.

 2d – Applications and Updates